-- i.
-Private Equity Consultant sources and performs comprehensive due diligence on attractive investment opportunities consistent with criteria set forth in the annual Strategic Plan - ii.
+- ii.
 If, as a fiduciary of the ERS, the Private Equity Consultant determines that the investment merits a commitment from the ERS, the Private Equity Consultant will take the following steps: - 1.
 Discuss with Investment Staff the key findings during due diligence, including investment merits, risks and key conclusions - 2.
 Follow-up with Investment Staff on additional requests for information based on this discussion and complete a due diligence memorandum. - 3.
-In conjunction with the ERS's legal review process, facilitate legal negotiation and closing into the investment opportunity c.
-Monitoring and Reporting i.
-Reporting System
+In conjunction with the ERS's legal review process, facilitate legal negotiation and closing into the investment opportunity - iii.

-- iii.
 The Board of Trustees shall be notified in the event of a disagreement between Investment Staff and the Private Equity Consultant on an investment recommendation - iv.
 The Specialty Manager (if applicable) will be expected to operate on a discretionary basis - 1.
 The Specialty Manager is to operate under the oversight of and provide regular updates to Staff.